Donald Trump finally makes it to Iowa as other Republican hopefuls court voters

 "I don't disagree with a lot of Trump's policies but I think he's just too abrasive," said Ron Schorg, who is retired from the life insurance industry.
 "He's got too much baggage right now to get anything done.
 And if good, you get elected, and I don't think he can get elected."

-Schorg was one of the hundreds who came to see Florida Gov. Ron DeSantis speak in both Davenport and Des Moines.
+Schorg was one of the hundreds who came to see DeSantis speak in both Davenport and Des Moines.

 DeSantis avoided taking aim at the former president who endorsed him in both of his gubernatorial elections.
 Instead, he was in Iowa to promote a new book and talk about what he sees as his accomplishments as Florida's governor — from banning mask mandates and vaccines to passing a law critics dubbed "Don't Say Gay" — all while being combative toward the press.